Note: This post may contain affiliate links. Read the disclaimer for more information.

 When David Cheriton goes out to eat, he usually saves half of the meal for the next day.
 David Cheriton lives in the same colonial-style home he bought more than 35 years ago.

 He went to Maui and windsurfed.
 Afterward, he called himself “spoiled” and was even upset with himself for the money he spent.

 David Cheriton is frugal.

 David Cheriton is also a billionaire.
-He's one of the wealthiest people in the world, with a net worth over $3 billion.
+He's one of the wealthiest people in the world, with a net worth of almost $6 billion.

-What do you think he does for a living?
+What does David Cheriton do for a living?

 As an “impoverished university professor,” Cheriton paired up with Andy Bechtolsheim–who later went on to co-found Sun Microsystems–to start a tech company in 1995.
 After existing for about 18 months, the startup was bought up by Cisco for $200 million.
 In his own words, the venture took Cheriton “from the category of having to work for a living to the category of not having to work for a living.”

 How did he make his billions?

 The Cisco deal is just what got him started.
 David Cheriton's big break came when he Sergey Brin and Larry Page, the founders of Google: